-Chlorine dose remained at 1.3 mg/L. CT was met each day in April, as well as every day for the last year.
+Due to low chlorine residuals in the community distribution systems, the chlorine dose was increased from 1.3 mg/L to 1.5 mg/L on August 8.
+It was increased again on August 24 to 1.6 mg/L. CT was met each day in August, as well as every day for the last year.

 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity to minimize the leaching of lead and copper from service lines and home plumbing systems into the water.
 MWRA's target for distribution system pH is 9.3 and alkalinity is 40 mg/l.
 Per DEP requirements, daily samples from Carroll Water Treatment Plant (CWTP) Fin B site have a minimum compliance level of 8.9 for pH and 37 mg/L for alkalinity.
 In addition, quarterly samples from 27 distribution system taps have a minimum compliance level of 8.8 for pH and 37 mg/L for alkalinity.
 For no more than nine days in a sixmonth period may results be below these levels.
 Quality Assurance and operator staff test pH and alkalinity daily at CWTP Fin B. Distribution system samples are collected during March, June, September, and December.
-In April and over the past six-months, no sample results were below the target levels.
+Soda ash addition increases alkalinity levels, therefore, when soda ash addition is shut down, alkalinity values decline.
+On August 1 and 11, during operational changes, Carroll Water Treatment Plant Fin A and Fin B alkalinity results were averaged.
+In August and over the past six-months, no sample results were below the target levels.

-Bacteria & Chlorine Residual Results for Communities in MWRA Testing Program April 2007
+Bacteria & Chlorine Residual Results for Communities in MWRA Testing Program August 2007